 In January 1985, at the announcement of the retirement of Rev. Schultz, Rev. Willard Teague was named the fourth president.
 He served until 1998, when Rev. Randy Tarr, son of Dr. Delbert Tarr, became president.
 He served until 2010, at which time the Board of Governors elected Dr. Mary Ballenger to this position.
-Rev. Jean Bandé arrived in 1988 from Burkina Faso and filled the position of academic dean for ten years.
-He is currently the vice president of the institution.
+Rev. Jean Bandé arrived in 1988 from Burkina Faso and filled the position of academic dean for ten years and then as vice president of the institution until his retirement in November 2017.
 In 1989, both the English and French programs were replaced by a Bachelor of Theology (BTh) degree.

 Beginning in the 1990s, WAAST has opened extension centers in West and Central Africa.
-Today its BTh and diploma programs are offered at centers in Côte d'Ivoire, Senegal, Sierra Leone, Ghana, Burkina Faso, Niger, Cameroon, Gabon, the Democratic Republic of the Congo-Kinshasa, and Madagascar.
+Today its BTh and diploma programs are offered at centers in Côte d'Ivoire, Senegal, Sierra Leone, Ghana, Burkina Faso, Cameroon, Gabon, the Democratic Republic of the Congo-Kinshasa, and Madagascar.
 Students do their studies at these locations until their final semester, when they come to the central campus in Lomé to complete their program.

 Cognizant of the increasing number of clergy holding bachelor's degrees and the difficulty in sending them overseas for further education, WAAST announced the launching of a graduate program, called Assemblies of God Graduate School of Theology (AGGST), in English.
 Recognizing the centrality of missio Dei (God's mission) in the purpose of God, AGGST held the conviction that the first graduate major should be in the area of missiology.
 Eighteen students, representing six nations of Africa and the USA, were admitted into the new program in May 1994.
-A degree in Christian education was added in 2000 but has been temporarily discontinued.
-The MA degree in missiology has been offered in French since 2002.
+The MA degree has been offered in French since 2002.
+As of 2018, AGGST offers an MA degree in Theological Studies, with optional concentrations in Crosscultural Ministries, Christian Education, or Counseling.